shimspedy/sengov/content/states/arizona/michele-pena/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Michele Peña"
-seo_title: "contact Representatives Michele Peña"
+seo_title: "contact Representative Michele Peña"
 subheader:
-     greeting: Contact Representatives Michele Peña
+     greeting: Contact Representative Michele Peña
      description: Michele Peña is an American politician and a member of the Republican Party.
-She was elected to represent District 23 in the Arizona House of Representatives in 2022.
+She was elected to represent District 23 in the Arizona House of Representative in 2022.
-description: Contact Representatives Michele Peña of Arizona.
+description: Contact Representative Michele Peña of Arizona.
 Contact information for Michele Peña includes email address, phone number, and mailing address.
 image: michele-pena.jpeg
 video:
 url:  /states/arizona/michele-pena/